Echigo-Tsumari Art Field 2026

 *Please note that opening hours vary by artwork, so please check in advance.

-At venues and attractions where artworks are available for viewing with the Common Ticket, we host Special Exhibitions, events, and workshops.
-We invite you to plan your trip around these opportunities to participate in artist-led programs and events that offer a deeper insight into the local area. *Program details will be updated regularly.
+At venues and attractions available with the Common Ticket, we host Special Exhibitions, events, and workshops.
+We invite you to plan your trip around these opportunities to participate in artist-led programs and events that offer a deeper insight into the local area. *Program details will be updated periodically.

 ▼Special Exhibition